 On Thursday visitors will have a chance to tour the museum complex and view some of the improvements and new exhibits.
 Check out our new Historical Society Digital Archives Center located in the Kansas Barbed Wire Museum and learn how your photos and histories can be preserved for generations to come.

-Join us for our spectacular Winners Banquet, a special dinner in a special setting.
-Enjoy your meal by candlelight and enjoy live music and some fun entertainment.
+Join us for our spectacular Midnight Masquerade Banquet (actually a few hours before midnight), a special dinner in a special setting.
+Enjoy your meal, some live music and fun entertainment.
+The evening begins at 6:30 and dinner will be served following the unmasking ceremony.
 This year's banquet will again be held in the Walnut Valley Senior Center in Rush Center.
 Go 4 miles south to the K96 intersection, then one block west, and two blocks south to Washington Street.

 Following the banquet will be a short program, announcement of the splicing winners, Wireshow Awards Ceremony, and more.